blewy/aprofs/README.md

 - **Feature Selection**: aprofs uses Shapley values, a concept from cooperative game theory, to identify the most important features in your dataset.

- **Feature Visualization**: aprofs uses Shapley values to check the marginal behavior of the feature used by the model.
+- **Feature Visualization**: aprofs uses Shapley values to check the marginal behavior of the feature useds by the model.